-In that same vein, users are able to connect with people (influencers, thought leaders and decision-makers) who would have otherwise been inaccessible in the physical world or over cold email.
+In that same vein, users can connect with people (influencers, thought leaders, and decision-makers) who would have otherwise been inaccessible in the physical world or over cold email.
 Twitter allows you to engage with individuals you normally wouldn’t be able to contact by joining a conversation that they are already talking about.
-It also facilitates the growth of your personal brand since you are able to share your thoughts and amass followers.
-Doing this consistently means people are able to find you and connect on the topics that are most relevant to you.
-Being active on Twitter will also build your reputation as a thought leader on the topics you Tweet about most.
+It also facilitates the growth of your brand since you can share your thoughts and amass followers.
+Doing this consistently means people can find you and connect with you on the most relevant topics to you.
+Being active on Twitter will also build your reputation as a thought leader on the topics you tweet about most.

 The wealth of information available on Twitter is at your fingertips.
 On stage, brands and individuals compete for the attention of the audience.
 A wide range of topics and industries are covered.
 I started creating lists to maximize the platform.
 This allowed me to filter specific topics and group people and information efficiently.
 The lists you create will become your go-to resources for learning over time.
 This can be used to replace some blog subscriptions.
-My interests include marketing and finance, as well as learning and development (training).
-In my research, I compiled a list of financial planners, industry organizations, and marketing experts.
+My interests include marketing and finance and learning and development (training).
+I compiled a list of financial planners, industry organizations, and marketing experts in my research.

-But enough of hearsay!
+But enough gossip!
 Here are some real-life examples of professionals using Twitter to accomplish their goals.
 These are the same experiences that you can have on Twitter and are the reasons why every professional should be on Twitter:

 Clare Tischer (Communications Manager at TechStars)

 “Twitter is a key part of my journalistic process.
-It allows me to find and interact directly with potential sources and keeps me abreast on breaking stories.
-It also helps me compile news. l use my Twitter updates as journalistic notes which gives me a reference when I go to write a full story.”
+It allows me to find and interact directly with potential sources and keeps me abreast of breaking stories.
+It also helps me compile news.
+I use my Twitter updates as journalistic notes, which gives me a reference when I go to write a full story. ”

 Omri Mor (CEO and ScoutMaster at @ZIIBRA)

 “For our company, getting in touch with decision-makers is key.
-In the arts and entertainment space, Twitter has become a substitute for most individuals’ emails.
-Getting in touch via a Tweet or Direct Message is much more personal, and helps us land new clients every week.”
+Twitter has become a substitute for most individuals’ emails in the arts and entertainment space in many ways.
+Getting in touch via a Tweet or direct message is more personal and helps us land new clients every week.

 Amar Sheth (Principal at Sales for Life)

-“Twitter has allowed me to spread my ideas and concepts.
-I’ve had thought leaders ReTweet and share my content, which has brought incredible engagement.
-Most importantly, it’s translated directly into opportunities in our company’s pipeline as a result.
-It’s the most powerful river of information in modern times.”
+“Twitter has allowed me to spread my ideas and concepts.”
+I’ve had thought leaders retweet and share my content, which has brought incredible engagement.
+Most importantly, it’s translated directly into opportunities in our company’s pipeline.
+It’s the most powerful river of information in modern times. ”